Too much choice can be a curse, especially when it comes to marketing.

 Users can follow accounts if they want to be notified of updates in their Twitter feed.

 Tweets are usually a maximum of 140 characters long (some may be up to 280 characters) and can be liked, commented on or retweeted.
-Images and video can also be shared on Twitter.
+Images and videos can also be shared on Twitter.

 Hashtags are also used to categorize content using keywords or trending topics.